shinramenisbae/p4pConpendium/README.md

 - `Web application/`
   - Vite + React study app for stimulus presentation, SAM ratings, webcam overlays, and optional API integration with the models.
   - How to run/build: see `Web application/README.md`.

+- `Suggestions for futurework`
+   - This file outlines some potential for future work.

 ### Quick start pointers